 This device is an ideal match for anyone who prefers a vigorous, high-pressure massage over a gentle rub.
 It is best suited for people with high arches or mid-foot pain who want a customizable experience with the convenience of a remote control, and who view heat as a nice bonus rather than a primary requirement.

-Portable Foot Massager Roller for Pain Relief
+BESKAR Foot Massager Roller

 - Relieves foot pain fast